Apache Wicket : Defeating Encrypted And Stateful URLs

 Defeating Stateful URLs in Apache Wicket:

-Apache Wickets stateful URLs are found to be more difficult for attackers to defeat compared to encrypted URL’s.
-The version number is meant for stateful pages and usually, the first number is always incremented while visiting different pages in that site.
-While the second number is incremented on multiple refreshes on a single page.
+Apache Wickets stateful URLs are more difficult for attackers to defeat than encrypted URLs.
+The version number is for stateful pages; the first number usually increments while visiting different pages on that site.
+While the second number increments on multiple refreshes on a single page.
 This actually makes guessing of URL difficult for an attacker.
-But this also can be easily bypassed through collection of URL’s as given below,
+But this also can be easily bypassing through a collection of URLs as given below,

 Source: www.smrrd.de

-Thus it can lead to cryptographic replay or playback attack , in which a valid data transmission is maliciously or fraudulently repeated or delayed.
+Thus it can lead to a cryptographic replay or playback attack, in which a valid data transmission is maliciously or fraudulently repeated or delayed.

 Workaround:

-Apache Wicket should be configured to use org.apache.wicket.util.crypt.KeyInSessionSunJceCryptFactory, which uses the individual session random encryption key, it uses session and UUID to generate it, so that every visitors using their own encryption key (different http session).
-In Password-Based Encryption mechanism, The “Salt” and “Iterator count” is public, but with a strong encryption key (session + UUID) like above, it just make the Wicket’s URL encode function very hard to decode, even you have the wicket’s source code on hands.
-And even strong encryption techniques like AES or SHA can be implementes instead of DES.
+Apache Wicket should be configurable to use org.apache.wicket.util.crypt.KeyInSessionSunJceCryptFactory uses the individual session random encryption key, its session, and UUID to generate it so that every visitor uses their own encryption key (different HTTP session).
+In the Password-Based Encryption mechanism, The “Salt” and “Iterator count” is public, but with a strong encryption key (session + UUID) like above, it just makes the Wicket’s URL encode function very hard to decode, even if you have the wicket’s source code on hands.
+And even strong encryption techniques implementation like AES or SHA is optimal instead of DES.

 Solution:

-The users using Apache Wicket feature are recommended to upgrade to:
+The users using the g Apache Wicket feature are giving the recommendation of upgrading to:

 – Apache Wicket 1.5.13